nixos-asia/website/en/tutorial/nixos-config.md

 This flake has a single output, `nixosConfigurations.nixos`, which is the NixOS configuration.

+You may have now noticed that a `flake.lock` file will have been generated.
+This file contains the exacted pinned version of the inputs of the flake, which is important for reproducibility.

 >[!info] More on Flakes
 > See [[nix-rapid]] for more information on flakes.